rawmodel/framework/README.md

 This mechanism is especially handful when saving data to a database.
 MongoDB could, for example, throw a uniqueness error (E11000) if we try to insert a value that already exists in the database.
 We can catch that error by using the `handle()` and then return a unified validation error message to a user.

-Contextable.js already includes some useful built-in handlers but it's super simple to define your own handler.
+RawModel already includes some useful built-in handlers but it's super simple to define your own handler.
 Note that each handler function shares the context of a field instance thus you have access to all the features of the `Field` class.

 ```js
 class User extends Model {